Brian3647/sqoole/README.md

 ## **License**

-This work is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+This work is licensed under the MIT license.

 <!-- Links -->